paoloemilioselva/usifMeshes/mem_tests/README.md

 How to run the tests
 ====================

-After compiled the usifMeshes plugin and installed it for Houdini-20.5.xxx, you can launch the Houdini commandline tool.
+After you've compiled the usifMeshes plugin and installed it for Houdini-20.5.xxx, you can then launch the Houdini commandline tool.

 ![image](https://github.com/user-attachments/assets/48911066-8c2a-48f6-8cc0-e5fdc187bd51)

-The `cd` in the `mem_tests` folder and launch `hython mem_tests.py`.
+Then `cd` in the `mem_tests` folder and launch `hython mem_tests.py`.

 This will generate and run 3 renders in `husk` also generating stats via `renderstatsoverlay`.